samvera-deprecated/hydra/CONTRIBUTING.md

   * Documentation should seek to answer the question "why does this code exist?"
 * Document private / protected methods as desired.
 * If you are working in a file with no prior documentation, do try to document as you gain understanding of the code.
   * If you don't know exactly what a bit of code does, it is extra likely that it needs to be documented.
 Take a stab at it and ask for feedback in your pull request.
+You can use the 'blame' button on GitHub to identify the original developer of the code and @mention them in your comment.
   * This work greatly increases the usability of the code base and supports the on-ramping of new committers.
-  * We will all be understanding of one anothers' time constraints in this area.
+  * We will all be understanding of one another's time constraints in this area.
 * YARD examples:
   * [Hydra::Works::RemoveGenericFile](https://github.com/projecthydra-labs/hydra-works/blob/master/lib/hydra/works/services/generic_work/remove_generic_file.rb)
   * [ActiveTriples::LocalName::Minter](https://github.com/ActiveTriples/active_triples-local_name/blob/master/lib/active_triples/local_name/minter.rb)